Clay County Progress

 Clay County Progress is a weekly newspaper in Hayesville, North Carolina, and Clay County.
 It covers Clay and Cherokee counties in North Carolina and Towns County, Georgia.

-The Progress is owned by Athens, Georgia-based Community Newspapers, Inc., which also operates the Cherokee Scout in Murphy, the Graham Star in Robbinsville, and the Smoky Mountain Times in Bryson City, amongst other publications in the southeastern United States.

 History

 The Clay County Progress was preceded by two other newspapers.
 The Clay County Courier launched in 1902 and operated through at least 1909.
 It was published by G.W.
 Sanderson and edited by G.H.
 Haigler.

 The Clay County News launched Sep.
 17, 1926.
 James Andrew Gray began publishing it with his wife as associate editor.
-Subsequent editors included Alvin Penland (1937-1938), Eula Gray (1938-1939), and Lucille Padgett (1939-1942).
-L. E. Hollifield, Jr., bought the newspaper in March 1942 and then sold publishing rights to Cross Printing Co., of Clayton, Georgia, by October 1942.
+Subsequent editors included Alvin Penland (1937–1938), Eula Gray (1938–1939), and Lucille Padgett (1939–1942).
+L. E. Hollifield Jr., bought the newspaper in March 1942 and then sold publishing rights to Cross Printing Co., of Clayton, Georgia, by October 1942.
 At that time L. P. Cross took over duties as editor and the paper was printed in Clayton.
 The Clay County News stopped printing in 1943, only to be briefly revived by Rev. L. P. Smith, Guy Padgett and Hattie Jarrett in 1947 before closing for good the following year.